gnu-octave/packages/CONTRIBUTING.md

   - `url`: URL string of the release archive (tarball or zip file).

+    > **Tip:** For package development it can be handy to use the automatic
+    > archive generation feature of many source code hosting services, such as
+    > GitHub, GitLab, ...
+    >
+    > See the *example package index* entry above for installing the current
+    > "master" branch of the package development repository without creating
+    > a release.

   - `depends`: list containing three fields.

     - `name`: identifier string for the dependency.
 For example `"octave"` or